mrinaliniarcot/javascript/README.md

 ## Constructors

-  - Assign methods to the prototype object, instead of overwriting the prototype with a new object.
+  - [18.1](#18.1) <a name='18.1'></a> Assign methods to the prototype object, instead of overwriting the prototype with a new object.
 Overwriting the prototype makes inheritance impossible: by resetting the prototype you'll overwrite the base!

     ```javascript
     function Jedi() {